ivarick/ivarick/README.md

 My work sits at the intersection of **neural signal processing**, **non-standard data modalities**, and **ML systems under real hardware constraints**.
 I compete in ML challenges as a forcing function for depth, not rankings.

+Recent work also includes **IMAGINE**, a cross-domain MEG decoding pipeline for mental imagery that combines localizer-to-imagery transfer, temporal search, and complementary MEG feature branches.

 ---

 ### What I Work With